bqworks/accordion-slider-jquery/docs/modules.md

 Please note that in order to use SublimeVideo you will also need to load a script in your page which you need to download from the SublimeVideo page.
 More information about how to use SublimeVideo, in general, can be found on the [official SublimeVideo page](http://www.sublimevideo.net/).

+##### Notes #####

+* Most of the videos will work correctly only if the page is on a server.
+It can be a local server or an online server.

+* iOS doesn't allow videos to play automatically, so an initial user action is required in order to play the video.
+After the initial action, the videos will be controlled automatically.

+* When pausing a YouTube video automatically, on iOS, the video will be stopped instead, because only pausing it makes the entire region that the video occupies unresponsive to user input.
+For example, if another video slides in over the YouTube video, we won't be able to play this video because the controls will be unresponsive.
+However, this doesn't occur if the YouTube video is stopped instead of paused, so the accordion does this.

+* The control bar of SublimeVideo videos will become unresponsive on iOS if the 'auto' responsive mode is used.
+It seems that, in general, scaling SublimeVideo using the CSS3 'transform' property will make them unresponsive to user input.

 This module is showcased in example4.html.

 ### 10. XML ###